gengor-git/advent-of-code-2022/day01/results.md

-# Puzzle results day 01
+# Results Day 1: Calorie Counting

 - We've got 254 elves.
 - Maximum calories with one elf are: 75622